Gallivan allegedly stole purse from car in broad daylight

 AUBURN — Local police have obtained an arrest warrant for a Worcester man they believe stole a purse after breaking into a car late last week.

 On Tuesday afternoon, the Auburn Police Department reported they obtained a warrant for Darrell A. Gallivan, 42, of Brookside Avenue in Worcester.
 The warrant was issued after police used social media to call for the public’s help in identifying a man who had allegedly “smashed a car window at the Auburn Mall Reliant Medical facility in the middle of the day and removed the victim’s purse from the front seat of the car.”
 Police included a surveillance camera image of the suspect, shown above.
+When it comes to huge gatherings, the lanyards for conferences can help create uniformity.

 The department’s Facebook call for help identifying the suspect was shared just before noontime Friday, and by Tuesday evening had been shared more than 6,000 times.
 The post included a promise that the suspect “WILL be caught.”